Home » Career » Building Your Veteran Network

 How to Connect with Veterans and Build Your Network

 Finding and connecting with other veterans is an integral part of life after service.
-However sometimes, it can be hard when spread out and not living on a centralized military base.
+However, it can be hard when one is spread out and not living on a centralized military base.

-Below, we’ve compiled a list of some useful organizations to help you connect with likeminded veterans to help in the transition after service.
+Below, we’ve compiled a list of useful organizations that can help you connect with like-minded veterans and ease your transition after service.

 Make The Connection